-Toilette Requisite for the SPRING.-Among the ma yluxuries of the presentage, none can be obtained possessing the manifold virtues of OLDRIDGE'S BALM OF COLUMBIA.
-It nourishes the roots and body of the hair, imparts It nourishes the roots and body of the hair, imparts the most delightful coolness, with an agreeable fragrance of perfum, and, at this period of the year, prevents the hair from falling off, or, if already too thin or turning grey, will prevent its further progress, and soon restore t again.
+A Toilette Requisite for the spring, none can be obtained possessing the manifold virtues of OLDRIDGE'S BALM OF COLUMBIA.
+It nourishes the roots and body of the hair, imearts the most delightful coolness, with an agreeable fragrance of perfume, and, at this period of the year, prevents the hair from falling off, or, if already too thin or turning grey, will prevent its further progress, and soon restore t again.
 Those who really desire to have beautiful hair, either with wave or curl, should use it daily.
-It is also celebrated for strengthening the hair freeing it from sourf, and producing new use it daily.
-It is also célebrated for strengthening the hair, freeing it from seurf, and producing new hair, whiskers, and moustaclies.
+It is also celebrated for strengthening the hair, freeing it from sourf, and producing new hair, whiskers, and moustaches.
 Established upwards of 30 years.
 No imitative wash can equal it.
-Price 3s 6d., 6s., and 1ls. only.
+Price 3s 6d, 6s., and 11s. only.